bbauska/W3Cx-2of5/README.md

 <p>This is my first paragraph!</p>
 ```

-The browser sees the letters '<p>' and decides 'A new paragraph is
+The browser sees the letters '&lt;p&gt;' and decides 'A new paragraph is
 starting, I'd better start a new line and maybe indent it'.
 Then when it
-sees '</p>' it knows that the paragraph it was working on is finished,
+sees '&lt;/p&gt;' it knows that the paragraph it was working on is finished,
 so it should break the line there before going on to whatever is next.

-For example, the '<em>' tag is used for element that needs *Em*phasis.
+For example, the '&lt;em&gt;' tag is used for element that needs <i>Em</i>phasis.
- The  '<' and '>' indicate that this is a tag, and the "little bits of
+ The  '&lt;' and '&gt;' indicate that this is a tag, and the "little bits of
 text" in between tell us what kind of tag it is.
 To completely describe
 the element, it needs an open and close tag, with everything in between
 the tags being the content of the element: